J

 Temperament

 Don’t let its small size fool you.
 The Jackabee has a playful, alert, and energetic personality with a rambunctious streak and a mind of its own.
 Potential owners should be aware that its parent breeds were originally hunting dogs.
-As such, they were expected to use their intelligence and independence to hunt down and trap prey.
+As such, it was expected to use its intelligence and independence to hunt down and trap prey.
 This does not necessarily mean the Jackabee is a hunting dog now, but you should still expect the dog to have some hunting instincts intact.

-This curious and inquisitive hybrid dog has the tendency to literally follow its nose everywhere and explore its surroundings.
+This curious hybrid dog tends to literally follow its nose everywhere and explore its surroundings.
 It also exhibits some aggression toward small animals, so it shouldn’t be trusted around guinea pigs, rabbits, and similar pets.
 Some of these instincts can be minimized with good training as a puppy.
-But owners should also try to channel their energies into fun games and tasks.
-Otherwise, this dog can easily turn to mischievous and annoying behavior.
+Owners should also channel their energies into fun games and tasks.
+Otherwise, this dog can easily resort to mischievous and destructive behavior.

 Portrait of a Jackabee dog facing to the right.